-The Oxnard Downtown Improvement District (ODID) is a dynamic, non-profit corporation dedicated to making downtown Oxnard a great place to live, work and play.
+The Oxnard Downtown Management District (ODMD) is a dynamic, non-profit corporation dedicated to making downtown Oxnard a great place to live, work and play.
 As the leading advocate for downtown, we work in partnership with business and government to identify needs, develop strategies, shape public policy and implement programs to strengthen the economic vitality of downtown Oxnard and its role as the historic and cultural heart of the community.

 Who we are

-What is a BID
+What is a BID?

 ODID is not a membership based organization.
 You are a stakeholder of a BID by virtue of the location of your business or commercial property.
-Please click the link below to see the map illustrating the PBID boundaries.
+Please click the link below to see the map illustrating the ODMD boundaries.

-How are membership fees assessed?
+How are ODMD fees assessed?